New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the save_identity tool do? +

-Saves or updates a standing rule or identity entry that loads at the start of every future session.
+Saves or updates a non-authoritative identity or preference proposal that loads as reference context.
 Use whenever the user states or updates something about themselves or how they want every session to behave: 'my name', 'my role', 'I am', 'I work at', 'my preferences', 'I always', 'from now on', 'always remember', 'my timezone', 'my stack', 'my workflow', 'call me', or any other standing rule or identity anchor.
-Unlike save_fact (session-scoped context), save_identity is for rules and identity that should govern every future session.
+Unlike save_fact (session-scoped context), save_identity is for durable identity and preference information.
+It never proves human provenance and cannot authorize or govern a future session by itself.
 Do NOT trigger for one-time facts about a specific task or project (use save_fact instead).
 Do NOT trigger for information the user explicitly says is temporary.
 It is categorised as a Write tool in the UnClick MCP Server, which means it can create or modify data.
 Consider rate limits to prevent runaway writes.

 What parameters does save_identity accept? +